SaraBenShabbat/No.8_module-FinalProject/README.md

 This is the repo contains the no.8 of the final project.

-The repository conatins folder called Kubespary, which is the copy of Kubespary official repository, after adjusting it to my specific needs.
+The repository conatins a folder called kubespary, which is the copy of the kubespary official repository, after adjusting it to my specific needs.